 - Acts 25:10-11, "But Paul said, “I am standing before Caesar’s tribunal, where I ought to be tried.
 I have done no wrong to the Jews, as you also very well know.
 11 “If, then, I am a wrongdoer and have committed anything worthy of death, I do not refuse to die; but if none of those things is true of which these men accuse me, no one can hand me over to them.
 I appeal to Caesar.”

 In regards to Romans 13:1-4, the Christian is clearly taught to be in subjection to the governing authorities.
 This is a provision for harmony.
-Though a government may be oppressive, by the preaching of the gospel governments are changed.
-But, as we look at verse four we see the comment that the governing authority "bear(s) the sword," and that it is "an avenger who brings wrath upon the one who practices evil."
-The question is, what is meant by "bear the sword"?
+Though a government may be oppressive, to the preaching of the gospel governments are changed.
+But, as we look at verse four we see the comment that the governing authority "bear(s) the sword" and that it is "an avenger who brings wrath upon the one who practices evil."
+The question is what is meant by "bear the sword."
 Let's take a look at some commentaries.